-Best hockey apps for following the Stanley Cup on iPhone and iPad
+Best apps for following the 2018 Stanley Cup Playoffs

-Hockey fans get ready for a hip check because the playoffs are underway now!

 Hockey fans already know that the Stanley Cup playoffs are in full swing.
 You don't want to miss a moment of action with the top teams in the NHL.
-Whether you're rooting for the Bruins, the Ducks, or the Maple Leafs, you can get the scores and watch the games right on your iPhone or iPad with these hockey-friendly sports apps.
+Whether you're rooting for the Bruins, the Ducks, the Maple Leafs, or the Winnipeg Jets, you can get the scores and watch the games right on your iPhone or iPad with these hockey-friendly sports apps.

 NHL